Getting Started With the E-2 Investor Application

 Before we can file the E-2 application, you must form a company here in the U.S. The most common options are a corporation (Inc.) and a limited liability company (LLC).
 Either works fine for E-2.
 You must speak with a CPA to determine which option works better for you and your business plan.

-After the company is formed and tax ID is obtained, you will now need to open a U.S. corporate bank account for the company.
+After the company is formed and a tax ID is obtained, you will now need to open a U.S. corporate bank account for the company.

 The business operation itself can be anything you would like, as long as the start-up capital investment is at least $100,000.
-It can be a franchise, a free-standing business operation, or your own idea you are planning to build from scratch.
-Some businesses our clients have successfully pursued in the past are:

-• Convenience Stores/Gas Stations
+• Convenience stores/gas stations

 • Print shops